Quansight/Quansight-website/README.md

    `develop` branch.
    - Consider doing a [squash-merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-pull-request-commits),
-     especially if your pull request is relatively small, to keep a clean commit history.
+     except if your pull request is relatively small, to keep a clean commit history.
 4. When you want your code change to go live, cut a release branch from `develop`, then open a pull request to merge the release branch into `main`.